I initially documented the early work on the bike on the home page but have moved it here in March 2018.

 A few things to work on prior to a trip to Phillip Island for the MotoGP.

 The Alternator has blown or was already blown, the battery has been slowly going flat.
-On disassembly of the unit, a big black burnt section was noted in the windings in one area (pictures to follow shortly).
-Replacement unit will be obtained this week.
+On dis-assembly of the unit, a big black burnt section can be seen.
+This means a replacement unit will need to be obtained.

 The front tyre is at a point where I have now replaced it with a Metzler Lasertech 100/90V19.
 Rear should be good for 5000klm and is currently a Bridgestone, I will replace it with same when I get back as the Bridgestone is not a bad rear tyre.